The Clear Edge

 Break 3: The Automation Silent Failure

-Email sequences don’t announce when they break.
-Integrations fail silently after software updates.
+Email sequences don’t tell you when they break, and integrations often fail quietly after software updates.

 The gap: 15–25% of automations break within 90 days of setup without monitoring.